juliansoh/BentleyAIImmersionDay2025/README.md

 ![schedule](images/schedule.png)

 ## Use Case
-People taking documents and build a simple agents to ask questions.
+People taking documents and build a simple agent to ask questions.

+## Reading materials

+## Lab Manual
+Please complete each task:

+Task 1: Complete the reading list to understand what is is a copilot.

+Task 2: Explore using the Microsoft Copilot Chat

+Task 3: